sakhaltai/sakhaltai.github.io/content/featured/Loyola Law School/index.md

   - Sound Design
 ---

-A trailer for [Loyola Law School](https://www.lls.edu/thellsdifference/facesoflls/loyolalaunchesllxexecutiveeducationprogram/loyolalaunchesllx.html) promoting their new online Masterclass/Udemy/LinkedIn Learning-style courses.
-We also created animated overlays for every course in the curriculum.
+A trailer for [Loyola Law School's LLX Program](https://www.lls.edu/thellsdifference/facesoflls/loyolalaunchesllxexecutiveeducationprogram/loyolalaunchesllx.html), promoting their new online Masterclass/Udemy/LinkedIn Learning-style courses.
+In addition to the trailer, we created animated overlays for every course in the curriculum.